Wisconsin Office of Rural Health

 Program Area: Support for Financial and Operational Improvement

 The Wisconsin Flex Program identified CAHs that were at the highest level of financial risk in the state.
 A request for proposals was issued to the identified CAHs, asking them to submit their identified need with a proposed project to address that need and anticipated outcomes.
-The Wisconsin Flex Program has provided funding for seven CAHs and their proposed financial improvement projects.
+The Wisconsin Flex Program has provided funding for 10 CAHs and their proposed financial improvement projects.
 All CAHs have reporting requirements that are submitted to the Wisconsin office.
-It is likely that change will not be seen immediately after the completion of the proposed project, so follow up will occur not only at the end of the grant period, but also at several points in the future to ascertain if improvements have been made and projected goals achieved.
+It is likely that change will not be seen immediately after the completion of the proposed project so follow up will occur not only at the end of the grant period, but also at several points in the future to ascertain if improvements have been made and projected goals achieved.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

 WI-ORH developed an Emergency Medical Services (EMS) Patient Care Assessment that focused on stroke, ST-elevated myocardial infarction (STEMI), trauma, and cardiac arrest patient care policies and practices.
 Each survey respondent was asked whether their service has time-critical diagnosis (TCD) protocols and quality assurance policies, as well as whether they work with receiving hospitals on quality assurance.
 The response rate was over 70%.
 WI-ORH enlisted the services of a contractor to provide one-on-one technical assistance to several EMS services that rated themselves low on the assessment.
 The contractor has worked with nine services thus far to identify areas for improvement, including the development and implementation of an improvement plan for each EMS service.